 Foundation had its origins in the ZURB style guide, which we used on every client project.
 Years ago, we decided we needed a framework that allowed us to rapidly prototype.
 We took our global CSS, jQuery plugins, common elements and best practices, then whipped them into what became Foundation.
 And once we did that, it took on a life of its own.

 The simple answer: we love what we do — we help people design better products.
 We use it for every project we do, whether it's internal or a client one.
 And if it helps us do what we do, then certainly it can help others too.

 3. What's the license for Foundation?
 (Can I use Foundation for something I'm gonna sell?)

 Foundation is MIT licensed and free to use on anything you'd like.
 You can even fork the framework and make it your own.
 To give people the most freedom to do what they want with the framework, we had to give them a license to do so.
-The only thing you can't do is that what you're selling is Foundation.
+Companies and people use Foundation to build their sites, templates to sell, and other resources.
+The only thing you can't do is sell Foundation itself.

 4. Can I use Foundation with [insert CMS of choice here]?